ps3addict/ps3addict.github.io/test.md

 ##To enter Safe Mode:

-<CENTER>1.
-Begin with the PS3 turned off.
+1. Begin with the PS3 turned off.
 The power light should be red.
-1. Press and hold the power button untill the PS3 beeps three times and shuts down again.
+2. Press and hold the power button untill the PS3 beeps three times and shuts down again.
 The power light should be red again.
-1. Press and hold the power button again.
+3. Press and hold the power button again.
 You will hear a beep, then another beep, then a double beep.
-Let go of the power button after the double beep.</CENTER>
+Let go of the power button after the double beep.

 (If your PS3 can not beep due to broken speaker, the power light also flashs when the PS3 beeps.)